 Loading...

-Regulatory Update: What Employers Must Do for the E-Verify Data Disposal Alert
+Regulatory Update: Deadline Extended for E-Verify Data Disposal

 E-Verify data disposal involves the scheduled removal of outdated employment verification records by USCIS, in accordance with federal guidelines established by the National Archives and Records Administration.
 These records, which are retained for 10 years from their initial submission, are deleted to minimize privacy risks, streamline system performance, and ensure compliance with government data retention policies.
-A recent E-Verify alert has important implications for employers regarding data disposal.
+An E-Verify alert from October 2025 included important implications for employers regarding data disposal, including a deadline of January 4, 2026.
+This deadline was recently extended to January 26, 2026.

 • Download Historical Records Report